ghiso270/gamemaker-component-system/docs/Component.md

 ---
 ## Get Manager
-This function returns a direct reference (not a copy) the ComponentManager of this Component.
+This function returns a direct reference (not a copy) of the ComponentManager of this Component.
 ``` gml
 get_manager();
 ```